citizen-science-association/ppsr-core/docs/contribute.md

 ## Contributing through GitHub

 This standard is maintained in a GitHub repository.
-Don't worry, deep of GitHub is not required, **you don't have to be a programer**.
+Don't worry, deep understanding of GitHub is not required, **you don't have to be a programer**.

 You will need to be logged into a free [GitHub](https://github.com/) account to make changes.
 We maintain a [technical page](technical) if you want to help with more the technical aspects or understand how this site was built.